aristanetworks/avd/ansible_collections/arista/avd/molecule/eos_l3ls_evpn-twodc-5stage-clos/documentation/fabric/TWODC_5STAGE_CLOS-documentation.md

 | DC2 | super-spine | DC2-SUPER-SPINE1 | 192.168.1.16/24 | vEOS-LAB | Provisioned |
 | DC2 | super-spine | DC2-SUPER-SPINE2 | 192.168.1.17/24 | vEOS-LAB | Provisioned |

-> Provision status is based on Ansible inventory declaration and do not represent real status from Cloudvision.
+> Provision status is based on Ansible inventory declaration and do not represent real status from CloudVision.

 ## Fabric Topology